-The American Association Founded in 1927 as the first association of the Order of Malta in the Americas, the association is headquartered in New York City with over 2,000 knights, dames and volunteers in 16 states working with the poor, sick and incarcerated and giving witness to the Catholic faith.
+The American Association Founded in 1927 as the first association of the Order of Malta in the Americas, the association is headquartered in New York City with over 2,000 Knights, Dames and volunteers in over 30 Areas working with the poor, sick, and incarcerated and giving witness to the Catholic faith.

 Spirituality Knights and Dames join the Order of Malta to pursue their spiritual growth over a path laid out by Blessed Gerard more than nine hundred years ago, seeking to nurture and witness the Faith and assist the sick and the poor.

-Spirituality in Action Members are involved in hands-on work involving over one hundred organizations and ministries.
-Food banks, hospitals, pregnancy support centers, homeless shelters and mentoring at risk children are just some of the activities in which members engage.
+Spirituality in Action Members are involved in hands-on work at over 100 hundred organizations, including food banks, hospitals, pregnancy support centers, homeless shelters and mentoring programs for at risk children.

-Donations & Payments You can make payments for Association activities and you can make donations and Annual Contributions here as well.
-Thank you for using the Association’s on-line process.
+Donations & Payments You can make a donation, pay your Annual Contribution as a member, purchase a Mass Card, register for AmazonSmile, and more.
 Be sure to review the Association’s Privacy Policy and Account Agreement.

 Ten Knights, Dames, and Auxiliary assist with the distribution of food to the homeless in downtown Miami.
 They serve food, clean the cafeteria, and offer Christian fellowship to the homeless at the Camillus House.
 This project originated in 2013.